warmscvoltz/tech-journey-blog/present/things-to-change/3-add-remove-change-blog.md

 ```

 ## Bonus Challenge:
 How might we embed an image into our post?
-A video maybe?